Current Small Groups

 Barbara Brown Taylor’s book “Holy Envy”

 SALT Women’s Bible Study exists for the purpose of bringing women together to deepen our relationships with Jesus Christ through personal Bible study and small group discussion.
 It is designed for women of all ages, in all stages of life, wherever they are in their spiritual journey.
-We meet every other Thursday morning from 9:30-11:00 beginning September 5.
-We will be studying the life of Joseph in an 8 week study, Finding God Faithful.
-For more information, contact Amy Lawson at
+We meet every other Thursday morning from 9:30-11:00 starting January 30.
+In our next study “All Things New” over 8 sessions, the author Kelly Minter will lead you through the Letter of 2 Corinthians, exploring the anchoring truths of faith that believes because of Jesus the old has gone and the new has come!
+For more information, contact Amy Lawson or Rev. Bret Cogan.

 Why Small Groups?